Playing With: Discredited Trope

-: A trope that has been overused to the point of being highly ridiculed and admonished
+: A trope that is no longer taken seriously, to the point of being highly ridiculed and admonished.

 - Straight: Trope X has been featured in every Rom Com known to man, sparking groans of disgust whenever it is invoked.

 - Exaggerated: Trope X has been so overused that using it in any work of fiction is grounds for execution in 14 countries.

 - Downplayed: Trope X generally gets a groan, but it's such a good transition to other tropes that people accept that it's put in.